CarolineGieser/XCLASSFittingRoutine/README.md

 ## Description
 - automatically performs XCLASS Fit on spectra from a given sample and given molecules

+- **execute routine with "python3 run.py" in terminal**

+- the correct systemic velocity is determined by fitting the C18O line first

+- error estimation: spectra are scaled by +- 20% and fitted with the same method; for each parameter the error is computed by the mean standard deviation from the best-fit value

+- the FITS/ folder contains all extracted spectra and XCLASS input and output files

+- the PLOTS/ folder contains plots of the continuum in CONTINUUM/, systemic velocity determination in VLSR/, good XCLASS fits in GOODFIT/, bad XCLASS fits in BADFIT/

+- results (XCLASS fitting parameters, barchart and histogram plots) are stored in RESULTS/

 ## Required Packages
 *The routine has been tested successfully using the following packages:*